-In every artwork, my aim is to do something that catches the viewer’s attention, something visually appealing and thought-provoking enough to make them want to look again and again.
+In every artwork, my aim is to do something visually arresting and thought-provoking, something to make viewers want to look closely and repeatedly.

-In figurative work, the inherent power of recognizable images allows me to make paintings that evoke a psychological response and an instinctive perception of meaning.
-I concentrate on human and animal form because I am fascinated by their sheer complexity and beauty.
-The innumerable subjects available (athletes, dancers, horses,...) each offer their own perfection and unique set of contextual implications to be explored.
+In figurative work, the inherent power of recognizable images helps to make paintings that evoke a psychological response and an instinctive perception of meaning.
+The innumerable subjects available (athletes, dancers, horses...myth, history, politics...) each offer a unique set of contextual implications to be explored.

-In the abstractions, I rely solely on visual characteristics, the use of pure color, shape and line to communicate an idea or a perception.
-Sometimes I start with a concept (stillness, heat, rhythm,...) and develop the abstract elements to express that.
-Other times, I start with a few basic visual components then follow where they lead me in a process of action and response.
+In the abstractions, I rely solely on visual characteristics (color, shape, line...) to communicate an idea or a perception.
+Sometimes I start with a concept such as balance or upheaval and develop abstract elements to express that.
+Other times, I start with a few basic components and then, in an action-and-response process of laying down paint, follow where they lead me - always with an eye towards creating movement, space and feeling.

-When that is accomplished, when a viewer’s reaction is “Wow!” and that person wants to ponder and savor the work, then it is successful.
-And I am happy.
+When that is accomplished, when a viewer’s reaction is “Wow!” and that person wants to ponder and savor the work, then I consider it successful.